1. Everyone Has a Strong Accent

 3. Everyone goes to Harvard, MIT, or BU

-Boston has so many universities.
+It has so many universities.
 It is has the most per capita.
 So, it is unfair to say all students go to one of these 3.
 But I can see how it is done.
 These 3 are well-known in media.

 4. Winters suck

 Winters can…but they are also quite beautiful.
 The white calm after the first snowfall in the city.
-The countryside around Boston.
+The countryside around city.
 It can be quite bad, but there are definitely worse places for winter.

 5. It’s such a small area, people must travel around like Europe!